Baby Boy Growth Chart – Height & Weight

 Why Is It Important to Have a Baby Boy Growth Chart?

 A growth chart helps both you and your paediatrician assess your child’s nutrition status, height and weight.
-Proper development is crucial in the first six years of a baby’s life, so it’s important to track your boy’s growth with the help of this chart.
+Proper development is crucial in the first six years of a baby’s life, so it’s important to track your boy’s growth with the help of this boys growth chart for height and weight.

 What Factors Influence Your Baby’s Growth?